Akshatt/ReceptionBot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- Hie
+- Yo
+- Heyy

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- Talk to you later
+- later
+- Ciao

 ## intent:affirm
 - yes